RHIT-CSSE/csse332/labs/lab00/index.md

    `capacity` allocated in memory (It is okay if the allocated memory area contains garbage data, you do not need to initialize it).

+   To allocate memory in C, you will find the function `malloc` to be very useful.

 2. The second function you are to implement is the `al_free` function, which takes a pointer to an array list structure and frees that array list.
 Note that you must also free the inner list in case it exists.

+   To free memory in C, you will find the function `free` to be very useful.

 3. The third function to implement is the `al_insert_at` function.
 It takes as input a pointer to an array list structure, a position `pos` to insert at,